EricPascolo/CHECK/README.md

     check --check linpack@x86 --loglevel INFO --logfile $HOME/log.check

-The flags **--master** and **--hostlist** is used when you want to launch tests via scheduler on HPC cluster node.
-Trhough *master* flag you enable scheduler mode and with *hostlist* (to syntax see section below, abbr *-hpc*) you specifie the cluster nodes where **CHECK** launch the tests:
+The flags **--master** and **--hostlist** has used when you launch tests, via scheduler, on HPC cluster node.
+Through *master* flag you enable scheduler mode and with *hostlist* (to syntax see section below, abbr *-hpc*) you specify the cluster nodes where **CHECK** launchs the tests:

     check --check linpack@x86,linpack@knl --master --hostlist x86:node1,node2/knl:node3,node4/

-The configuration flag takes a configuration file as input, in file you can specify all **CHECK** parameter and they will be overwrited conf file loaded to etc moreover you can add CL paramenter in this file with correct tname and format:
+The *--configuration* flag takes a configuration file as input, this file must be write in json format and is an easy way to avoid to write long **CHECK** command line:

     check --configuration myconffile.json

+In **CHECK** you can write all paramenter in command line,configuration file pass by command line or in configuration file in etc directory.
+The priority order used to assign a parameter vaule is the follow:

+        command line > file pass by CL > file in etc

 ### 2. *CHECK etc*

-In **check/etc/** directory you can define your configuration file in json format named check_setting.json .
-Configuration file in etc overwrite the configuration file template in **check/etc/default/**
+In **check/etc/** directory you can define your configuration file in json format named *check_setting.json* .
+Configuration file in etc overwrite the configuration file template in **check/etc/default/**, if the first don't exist the last is read.
+The structure of file is the follow:

     {
     "loglevel":"DEBUG",